Ri5hav/Power-Bi-/README.txt

 - Data Cleaning & Transformation
 - Interactive Dashboards

-📁 Projects
-Each folder in this repository contains:
-- The .pbix Power BI dashboard file
-- The source dataset (if allowed to share)
-- A screenshot/preview of the dashboard
-- A brief description of the insights presented

 🧠 What I’ve Learned
 - Connecting and transforming data using Power Query
 - Creating meaningful visualizations